Nobel Prize winners

 The discovery of the organisms in the stomach lining of patients by Dr Warren was followed by a remarkable experiment by the young medical registrar Barry Marshall, in which he infected himself, treated the infection with antibiotics and recovered.

-Their landmark discovery has revolutionised the diagnosis and treatment of peptic ulcer disease and led to a reduction in the prevalence of gastric cancer.
+Working with the departments of Microbiology, Gastroenterology and Anatomical Pathology, the team developed tests to identify the infection in biopsy samples, blood and breath tests.
+They also developed very effective treatment strategies using antibiotics.
+Their landmark discovery revolutionised the diagnosis and treatment of peptic ulcer disease and led to a reduction in the prevalence of gastric cancer.

-Dr Warren is a highly regarded pathologist with an interest in gastritis who worked in the Department of Pathology at RPH for many years.
-He recently retired and is now an emeritus consultant.
+Dr Warren is a highly regarded pathologist with an interest in gastritis who worked in the Department of Pathology at our hospital for many years.
+Now retired, Dr Warren is an emeritus consultant.
 Professor Marshall continues his work at the NHMRC Helicobacter pylori Research Laboratory at Sir Charles Gairdner Hospital, and runs a molecular biology laboratory at the University of Western Australia.